 - You are in a comfortable temperature

 Now you are ready to start tasting.
 Use coffee cupping to seek out desirable coffee properties and categorise beans based on your experience.
 Professional cupping should be taken with an experimental approach.
-You should harness your sense and aim your efforts towards finding these five things…
+You should harness your sense and aim your efforts toward finding these five things…

 Dry & Wet aroma: Using your nose to inhale, smell the coffee before and after the water has been poured.
-This will let you determine if the beans are over roasted – usually giving off a sharp, acrid-black scent.
+This will let you determine if the beans are over-roasted – usually giving off a sharp, acrid-black scent.

 Acidity: Using the side of our tongue, move the liquid around and focus on the acidity levels.
 If you want to find a more accurate reading, you can use a pH tester.

 Defects: Spotting defects is probably the most strategized approach as it will give you a reason to either dismiss a pour of coffee altogether or distinguish between them in quality quicker.
 Any faults in the brew might show to be sour, rubbery or phenolic.